 Our method for visually identifying signatures of HF radio attenuation is illustrated using Figure 2.
 The 12-hour time interval shown commenced at 18:00UT on 13 June 2015.
 This figure shows the magnetic north-south keogram plot for the all-sky camera at Syowa Station, as well as the background noise and power measurements for each radar with available data.
 The panels are arranged in order of magnetic latitude, but it should be noted that the radars are located over a wide range of longitudes (see Figure 1).
-The keograms are identical in both columns, with magnetic south at the top.
+The keograms are identical in both columns.
 The yellow vertical lines in the keogram plots indicate the onset and end times of a PsA event observed over Syowa Station on 14 June 2015.
 This is an APA event which occurred in the recovery phase of a substorm.
 There is a second APA event in this time interval which commences at 04:20UT, but for the purposes of illustrating our event selection we will focus on the first event at 00:40-02:20UT.
-No data was available from either the Falkland Islands (FIR) radar or the SANAE (SAN) radar during this time interval, so they are not included in the figure.
+No data was available from